thaongan251/DLP-accreditation/README.md

 - [ ] There are increased performance speeds in a data lake.
 - [ ] There are increased security and privacy concerns in a data lake.
 - [ ] There are increased data quality guarantees in a data lake
-- [ ] There are increased data reliability issues in a data lake.There are increased cloud storage costs in a data lake.
+- [ ] There are increased data reliability issues in a data lake.
+- [ ] There are increased cloud storage costs in a data lake.

 _Multiple Choice_